Study level

 Behavior of materials under irradiation

-• Particle/matter interaction - Electronic excitations / ballistic collisions - Defect creation
+- Particle/matter interaction - Electronic excitations / ballistic collisions - Creation of defects

-• Calculation of the irradiation damage: the DPA, numerical methods of calculation (SRIM code), radiolytic yield
+- Calculation of radiation damage: DPA, numerical calculation methods (SRIM Code), radiolytic yield

-• Influence of primary defects on the properties of use and/or structural evolution of materials
+- Influence of primary defects on the usage properties and/or structural evolution of materials

-• Case studies: Fuels, structural materials, specific containment matrices, transmutation matrices
+- Case studies: Fuels, structural materials, specific confinement matrices, transmutation matrices